alxayeed/fooderlich-2.0/README.md

 - Converters can modify requests and responses.
 - It’s easy to set up global logging.

+### Chapter 13 - State management(Provider)
+- State management is key to Flutter development.
+- Provider is a great package that helps with state management.
+- Other packages for handling application state include Redux, Bloc, MobX and Riverpod.
+- Repositories are a pattern for providing data.
+- By providing an Interface for the repository, you can switch between different repositories.
+For example, you can switch between real and mocked repositories.
+- Mock services are a way to provide dummy data.

 ## Widgets & Classes
 - [AppBar](https://api.flutter.dev/flutter/material/AppBar-class.html)
 - [AssetImage](https://api.flutter.dev/flutter/painting/AssetImage-class.html)